scottjparry/scottjparry.github.io/pages/about.md

 # Why am I writing

-Honestly, we have all been through the same mind-numbind presentations where we have no ..... idea what is being talked about, its acronym soup with a side of jargon and at this point you're not even sure they are speaking english.
+Honestly, we have all been through the same mind-numbing presentations where we have no ..... idea what is being talked about, its acronym soup with a side of jargon and at this point you're not even sure they are speaking english.
 I know their is a btter way.
 Security does not have to scary, cloud computing doesnt have to be cloudy (hmmm - ill work on that) and Frameworks dont need to be oppersive.

 I want cybersecurity to be accessible to anyone that works with technology, my pet peeve is when people say "its not my job" or "I don't understand", i'm making it my mission to make cybersecurity more accessible.